UniMath/agda-unimath/src/foundation/judgmentally-involutive-identity-types.lagda.md

 ### The judgmentally involutive identity types are equivalent to the standard identity types

-In fact, the [retraction](foundation-core.retractions.md) is judgmental, and the equivalence preserves the groupoid structure.
+In fact, the [retraction](foundation-core.retractions.md) is judgmental, the equivalence preserves the groupoid structure, and moreover preserves the reflexivities judgmentally.

 ```agda
 module _